opentorah/opentorah/README.md

 apply plugin: 'base'
 ```

-Plugin adds to the project Gradle task `processDocBook` that writes configuration files,
-substitutions DTD and XML catalog, unpacks DocBook XSLT stylesheets, generates data (if configured),
-installs Node and MathJax and processes DocBook.

-To make use of the DocBook processing in a directory-name-independent way:
+To make use of the results of the DocBook processing in a directory-name-independent way:
 ```groovy
   project.sync {
     from project.tasks.getByPath(':<subproject with DocBook sources>:processDocBook').outputDirectory